Kiselev/CFT correspondence and black hole thermodynamics: Conclusion

 \section{Conclusion}

 In this paper we investigated the thermodynamic properties of inner and outer horizons in Kiselev black hole solution.
 We used such corresponding horizons in case of black hole surrounded by radiation and dust fields.
 In both cases, we calculated the radii, the surface area, the entropy, surface temperature, the Komar energy and heat capacity products for both horizons.
 Also, we have shown that the surface area product, the entropy product and irreducible mass product are universal quantities.
 The rest of product are complectly depend on the black hole mass.
 Thermodynamical quantities of Horava-Lifshitz black hole investigated by the Ref. \cite{HL1}.
 These results completely agree with the case of Horava-Lifshitz black hole which investigated by the Ref. \cite{end}.
-Finally, the holography give us opportunity to employ such universal relations and obtain entropy and central charges.
+In that case, the quantum correction to the Horava-Lifshitz black hole also studied \cite{endQ}.
+The holography give us opportunity to employ such universal relations and obtain entropy and central charges.
 Finally, we have shown that the left and right central charges of CFT will be the same.
+For the future work it is interesting to consider entropy corrected thermodynamics \cite{S01,S02,S04,S05,S06,S07,S08} and calculate the central charge.